How to brief Lovable so it builds what you actually want.

 "Build me a booking app for my yoga studio.
 Make it clean and modern with a nice dashboard where people can see classes and sign up."

 "Returning clients book a class in under 30s.
 Home shows this week's classes, soonest first, with spots left.
-Tap a class → confirm → pay with saved card → done, with a 'You're in' receipt.
-If full: offer the waitlist, don't dead-end.
-If payment fails: keep the spot held 5 min, show why.
-First-time user sees a one-line 'No bookings yet — here's Tuesday 6pm.'
-Accent #1F6F5C, soft corners, calm not playful."
+Tap a class, confirm, pay with saved card, done.
+If full: offer the waitlist.
+If payment fails: keep the spot held 5 min and show why."

 A skeleton you can copy